WSU-kduncan/cicd-3120-Brettw1419/README.md

 # Part 2 - GitHub Actions and DockerHub
 * Create DockerHub public repo

-    * [process to create]
+    On [Docker Hub](https://hub.docker.com/repositories), go to the repositories tab and click create repository.
+Fill in the name and desription of the repository and hit create.

-* Allow DockerHub authentication via CLI using Dockhub credentials
+* How to authenticate with DockerHub via CLI using DockHub credentials

+    A user can authenticate with DockerHub through a username/password combo OR an authorization token.
+Tokens are the better option considering that they can be created with certain scope unlike a password which gives total access.
+To setup an authorization token you go to your account settings and click the security tab.
+Once there you'll see an area for access tokens.
+As a free account, you get one access token that cannot be recovered.
+If you forget to save it, the token must be remade.

+    When creating an authorization token, click "new access token" and copy the key into a text file so that you don't lose it.
+Then go to the command line and use the command:

+    `docker login -u [username]`

+    Afterwards you will be prompted for your password, or in this case token, so paste it into the terminal.
 * Configure GitHub Secrets

-    * [what credentials are needed - DockerHub credentials (do not state your credentials)]
+    [what credentials are needed - DockerHub credentials (do not state your credentials)]

-    * [set secrets and secret names]
+    [set secrets and secret names]

-* Configure GitHub Workflow
+* behavior of GitHub Workflow

+    what does it do and when

-    * [variables to change (repository, etc.)]
+    [variables to change (repository, etc.)]

 # Part 3 - Deployment
+* Container restart script
+    * what it does
+* Webhook task definition file
+    * what it does
-* Creating a webhook
+* Setting up a webhook on the server
+    * how you created your own listener
+    * how you installed and are running the webhook on Github
+* Setting up a notifier in GitHub or DockerHub

-# Extra Credit - DIY
+# Part 4 - Diagramming
-* pick a project and create a docker container
-* Document and include:
-    * Dockerfile that builds your project and environment
-    * Image with your project (link from DockerHub) / docker pull command
-    * Instructions to run container from image